dzmauchy/kc/README.md

 Message count limit.
 Default: 9223372036854775807.

-### For all commands dealing with Kafka Admin Client.
+### For all commands dealing with Kafka Admin Client

 #### --client-properties= Client properties